felixsebastian/felixsebastian/README.md

 ## Favourite tech

-I'm big on Python, Golang, Rust; event driven tools like Kafka and Flink; cool databases like Cassandra, Neo4j.
-GraphQL is cool sometimes.
+I'm big on TypeScript and Python; event driven tools like Kafka and Flink; cool databases like Cassandra, Neo4j.
 I just like solving problems.

 ## Books I've read
 - **Thinking In Systems: A Primer** by Donella Meadows